SAP-samples/btp-developer-guide-cap/documentation/flexible-programming/custom-section.md

 		"R": 3,
 		"C": 4
 	};

 ```

-:::details OPControllerExtension.controller.js
-After adding the changes above, the controller file should look like this:
+### The `OPControllerExtension.controller.js` the controller file should look like this:

 ```js

 sap.ui.define([
 	'sap/ui/core/mvc/ControllerExtension',
 	"sap/m/MessageToast",